ali-gstraveller/mern-search-app/README.md

-pure search pp like google
+pure search app like google